Omnigraph

 3. Inspect

-Read from the branch to verify the result, or diff it against main:
+Read from the branch to verify the result, or inspect its snapshot:

 --query checks.gq \